Nerd Prescribed

 How long does it take to build a professional business website?

-A one-page site takes about five working days.
-Each additional page adds roughly two days.
+A one-page site: about five working days.
+Each additional page adds two days.
 A booking system adds 10 days.
 A full custom build with copywriting and SEO typically takes two to four weeks.
+The biggest delay is almost always waiting for content from the client.